DatabaseTB-500 / TB4

 Background

-Thymosin Beta-4 (Tβ4) is a naturally occurring 43-amino-acid peptide found in virtually all tissues of the human body, with particularly high expression in platelets, macrophages, the thymus, spleen, brain, liver, kidney, testis, myocardium, and leukocytes.
-It is one of the most abundant intracellular peptides in eukaryotic cells and plays a fundamental role in actin cytoskeleton regulation, the dynamic protein scaffolding network that governs cell shape, movement, and architecture.
+Thymosin Beta-4 (TB4) is a naturally occurring 43-amino acid peptide found in virtually all tissues of the human body, with particularly high expression in platelets, macrophages, the thymus, spleen, brain, liver, kidney, testis, myocardium, and leukocytes.
+It is one of the most abundant intracellular peptides in eukaryotic cells and plays a fundamental role in actin cytoskeleton regulation.

-After tissue injury, Tβ4 is rapidly released by platelets, macrophages, and many other cell types to protect cells from further damage and coordinate the repair response.
+After tissue injury, TB4 is rapidly released by platelets, macrophages, and many other cell types to protect cells from further damage and coordinate the repair response.
 Its core function is sequestering G-actin (globular actin monomers), which regulates actin filament polymerization and thereby controls cell migration, proliferation, and differentiation.
-This makes Tβ4 a fundamental coordinator of the wound healing response at the cellular architecture level.
+This makes TB4 a fundamental coordinator of the wound healing response at the cellular architecture level.

-The clinical development of TB4 has been pursued primarily by RegeneRx Biopharmaceuticals under the trade name RGN-259 (ophthalmic formulation).
-The compound has completed multiple Phase 2 clinical trials and is in or preparing for Phase 3 development in ophthalmology, making ophthalmic healing the most clinically advanced application.
+The clinical development of TB4 has been pursued primarily by RegeneRx Biopharmaceuticals under the trade name RGN-259 (ophthalmic formulation), now developed through the US joint venture ReGenTree LLC with HLB Therapeutics.
+The compound has completed multiple Phase 2 clinical trials and has Phase 3 trials underway in ophthalmology, making ophthalmic healing the most clinically advanced application.
+The Phase 3 SEER-3 European trial missed its primary endpoint in March 2026; the US SEER-2 trial is ongoing.

 Key Facts